 With the ease of finding a job, you should be wary of signing contracts.
 Do not just sign immediately.
-Research about the English center, maybe try to talk to people who are working there.
+Research about the English center, try to talk to people who are working there.
 This will help you get a feel of the company and whether or not it is for you and it will also protect you from nightmare employers.
-I have experienced one bad experience with an employer but this was mostly because I did not research enough about the location, center, and the conditions.
+I have had experienced one bad experience with an employer but this was mostly because I did not research enough about the location, center, and the conditions.
 Researching and getting as much information can really make or break your whole teaching experience.

 Look for ESL job before or after arriving?

 When to look for a job is a question that I hear a lot from aspiring ESL teachers.
 Most of those I know actually choose to find jobs when they are in Vietnam already.
 This allows them to really check the place, the situation, and to get a feel of the city itself.
 However, this move is a bit tricky.
 It might take you longer than expected to secure a position depending on the area and the time of the year that you started looking.
 You would also need to have extra funds saved up in case you take a longer time in securing a job.